Complete Guide on Building Your Own PC (Part 1)

 Questions To Ask When Building a Computer

 The next question is down to your budget.
-How much can you afford to spend on this new computer.
+How much can you afford to spend on this new computer?

-While building yourself is generally cheaper than getting an off the shelf or professional build, there is plenty of scope for specification creep.
+While building yourself is generally cheaper than getting an off-the-shelf or professional build, there is plenty of scope for specification creep.
 This is when you aim to spend £50 on memory, but for an extra £10 you get 2 extra GB of RAM, same for the other components.

 So if you want a computer with 8GB of RAM and have 4 RAM slots, opt for 2x4GB sticks rather than 4x2GB.
-While the 2GB sticks are cheaper, buying the 4GB sticks leaves 2 free slots for future upgrade when more funds are available or if you decide you need more RAM.
+While the 2GB sticks are cheaper, buying the 4GB sticks leaves 2 free slots for future upgrades when more funds are available or if you decide you need more RAM.

 Choosing Components for What You Need

 My personal thinking is to buy the highest specification at the time, a specification which is way beyond current gaming requirements, knowing it'll last a long time and as games get more advanced they slowly catch up to the computer specification.
-My 2010 build can still play most games on highest settings although its staring to suffer on some of the most modern.
-Another way of thinking is to buy components to match a specification for todays games.
+My 2010 build can still play most games on the highest settings although it's starting to suffer on some of the most modern.
+Another way of thinking is to buy components to match a specification for today's games.
 Spending upfront will be less, but as newer games are released you could notice quickly that the computer cannot cope, so you can spend a little at a time and upgrade to extra RAM or a new GPU in a year or two or when more funds become available.

 Choosing a CPU